Why is Poland Attractive to Foreign Investors?: 4 Reasons Explained

 Poland has been strategically situated in the middle of Europe This makes it the ideal location to invest in businesses looking to export their goods both to the East as well as to the West.

-Tax-free, effective protection of the rights of investors and the simple process of establishing a business and a stable macroeconomic climate, and the ability to access skilled labor for the workforce all draw investors.
+Tax-free, effective protection of the rights of investors and the simple process of establishing a business and a stable macroeconomic climate, and the ability to access skilled labour for the workforce all draw investors.

 It is the minimum share capital needed for an LLC is 5 pounds while for a joint stock company, this capital is higher at 100,000 PLN.